BlendingJake/JTools-Py/README.md

 EX: 'data', 'data.timestamp', 'data.$split', '$split.0'
 ```
 #### field
-A field is just a value that can be used as an index, like a string or integer key for a map/dict or an integer for an
+A field is just a value that can be used as an index, like a string or integer key for a map/dict, or an integer for an
 array.
 By default, any field that can be treated as an integer will be.
 However, this assumes that any field containing
 only digits was intended to be an integer index, which isn't always the desired behavior.
 To stop digit-only
 strings from becoming integers, set `convert_ints=False` when creating the query/filter/formatter.

-Fields cannot contain ` `, `.`, or ` ( `.
-Instead, `$index("<field>")` can be used
+Fields can only contain the following characters: `[-a-zA-Z0-9_]`.
+However, fields with prohibited characters can still
-to access fields with those prohibited characters.
+be indexed by using the `$index` special, so to index `range[0]` use `$index("range[0]")`.

 #### $special
 A special is a function that is applied to the value that has been queried so far.
 There is a complete list of specials